dlg1206/discord-quote-bot/readme.md

 - "I reign supreme over everyone in this school!
 I’m the golden god of this place!" (proceedes to run away) -Dennis Reynolds

 ## Custom Quote Lists
-By default, QuoteBot will use the [`quotes`](quotes) directory for storing quotes.
-To use a different quote directory, make a new directory with an empty `quotes.json` file.
-Then rerun QuoteBot with the directory as an argument like so:
+By default, QuoteBot will use a default quotes file that can be reused.
+To use a different quote directory, make a new quotes json (see [`quotes.json`](DemoQuotes/quotes.json) for reference) file.
+Then rerun QuoteBot with the file as an argument like so:

-`py main.py <your-directory>`
+`py main.py <token> <path to quote file>`

 ## Debug
 QuoteBot has an additional command, `qkill`, which will kill the bot process from inside Discord.
 This can only be used